elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 ---

-### Briefly explain what a “thenable” is in JavaScript?
+### Can you briefly explain what a thenable is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>